 Conclusion

 Stop overpaying for generic plastic.
-If you struggle with sleep, grab the red-tinted Vbewo immediately.
-If you just need daytime relief for spreadsheets, the ultra-light FEIYOLD is your best bet.
-Pick the lens tint that matches your biggest problem, put them on your desk, and actually use them.
+Grab the red-tinted Vbewo for sleep optimization, or the ultra-light FEIYOLD TR90 for daytime spreadsheet work.
+Pick the lens tint that solves your specific problem, keep them on your desk, and protect your eyes.

 I recently bought the Gamma Ray Computer Blue Light Blocking Gaming Reading Glasses and I have to say, they are a game changer! ????
 After a long day of work, my eyes feel way less tired.
 Plus, they look pretty stylish!
 Has anyone else tried these?
 What do you think?